CRYPTOMEDIA: Blockchain in the Digital Asset Management Space

 Blockchain in the Media Asset Lifecycle

-As I have come to realize over the last few years in serving our customers, digital asset management systems (DAMs) go well beyond ingesting, cataloguing, securing, storing, transforming, sharing and retrieving media assets.
+As I have come to realize over the last few years in serving our customers, digital asset management systems (DAMs) go well beyond ingesting, cataloging, securing, storing, transforming, sharing, and retrieving media assets.
 DAMs have evolved significantly and now, in many cases, facilitate the management of the entire lifecycle of digital media assets – from womb to tomb, from media asset creation to archival.
 In every stage of the lifecycle, the ownership and attribution of the media assets may change.
-This is where Blockchain technologies comes in.
+This is where Blockchain technologies come in.

-To illustrate this point, here’s a simple example: When a company commissions a photoshoot, the photographer may submit 100 photos of which the company has paid to only select and purchase the rights to 10 images.
-Until the images are selected and purchased, the ownership of all 100 images belong to the photographer.
-Stored in the photographer’s cloud-based media library, the buyer will login and selects the photos from the shoot that they want to purchase.
-Upon completion and approval of the selection by the photographer, the selected photos will be transferred to the company’s media library and SmartContracts record and facilitate the transfer of ownership and the agreed to rights.
+To illustrate this point, here’s a simple example: When a company commissions a photo shoot, the photographer may submit 100 photos of which the company has paid to only select and purchase the rights to 10 images.
+Until the images are selected and purchased, the ownership of all 100 images belongs to the photographer.
+Stored in the photographer’s cloud-based media library, the buyer will log in and selects the photos from the shoot that they want to purchase.
+Upon completion and approval of the selection by the photographer, the selected photos will be transferred to the company’s media library and SmartContracts record and facilitate the transfer of ownership and the agreed-to rights.